E3V3A/MMM-FlightsAbove/README.md

 The flight data is provided by [FlightRadar24](https://www.flightradar24.com/), but could be easily extended to use other sources as well.

-The specific flight data items available for display are:
+The specific flight data items available from the API that you can display are:

 | Data Item     | Description |